Rokiis1/roadmap/test_managment/2_level/2_level_test_managment.md

 ![Roles and Responsibilities](assets/images/roles-responsibilities.png)

 Roles and responsibilities define who is involved in testing and what each person is expected to do.
-This includes activities such as preparing test cases, executing tests, reporting defects, reviewing results and making decisions about software quality.
+Common testing roles include **Test Analyst** (designs and executes test cases), **Test Lead** (plans testing, assigns work, reviews results), **QA Manager** (owns quality strategy, reports to stakeholders) and **Test Environment Administrator** (prepares and maintains test infrastructure).
+Each role has defined duties in the test plan.

 Clear responsibilities ensure that testing activities are coordinated and that there is ownership for each task.
 When roles are well defined, communication becomes more effective and tasks are less likely to be missed or duplicated.

 Testing also involves collaboration with other stakeholders, such as developers, product owners and managers.
-Developers may fix defects, product owners may clarify requirements and managers may review testing progress and quality status.
+During planning, developers may review scope for technical feasibility, product owners confirm business priority of test objectives, and project managers approve the schedule and resource allocation.

 Without clearly defined roles and responsibilities, testing can become disorganized.
 Tasks may be unclear, accountability may be missing and important activities may be overlooked.

 By defining roles and responsibilities, the testing process becomes structured and coordinated, ensuring that all activities are performed effectively and that quality can be properly evaluated.

-However, even with clear responsibilities, testing cannot be performed without the proper setup.
+Roles cannot execute their responsibilities without the proper technical setup.
 It is necessary to define the environment in which testing will take place.

 ## Test Environment